JCalvi/HASSAddons/hass-actronque/README.md

 # hass-actronque
 Actron Que Air Conditioner Add-On for Home Assistant.

-This add-on for Home Assistant enables you to control an Actron QUE Air Conditioner.
+This add-on for Home Assistant enables you to control an Actron QUE (or NEO) Air Conditioner.

 The add-on requires you to use the Mosquitto MQTT broker on your Home Assistant device, with authentication enabled and a valid credential supplied.
 You'll also need to ensure that MQTT discovery is enabled with the default prefix 'homeassistant' for HA to discover the climate device and zone switches.